munawar77/Debian-Transform-Like-Kubuntu/README.md

 ### 🔧 Prerequisites

-Before running this script, make sure you have installed a **base desktop environment** (TTY session) using the Debian installer with the `tasksel` option.
+Before running this script, make sure you have installed a **bareboe desktop** (TTY session) using the Debian installer with the `tasksel` option.
 After the base installation, manually install the following essential packages:

 ```bash
 sudo apt install plasma-desktop plasma-nm